pmean/build-website/text/07/DescribeWorkStatistician.md

 I have drafted a job opening announcement

--   [Master\'s level statistician needed for Children\'s Mercy Hospital
-    in Kansas City, MO](../JobOpening.asp)
+-   [Master's level statistician needed for Children's Mercy Hospital in Kansas City, MO](../JobOpening.asp)

 and will start publicizing this opening aggressively when I get a formal